 This post has been sitting in my drafts for FIVE months.
-I’m usually the kind of person that turns posts around within a couple weeks, max, but somehow this one just slipped under the radar.
-But, I couldn’t hold y’all back from cheese steaks forever, so finally, I have pulled together my professional analysis of two of the most famous cheese steaks in Philadelphia.
+I’m usually the kind of person that turns posts around within a couple of weeks, max, but somehow this one from our Philly trip just slipped under the radar.
+But, I couldn’t hold y’all back from cheesesteaks forever, so finally, I have pulled together my very professional analysis of two of the most famous Philly cheese steaks in Philadelphia, Pat’s v.
+Geno’s.

 WHAT MAKES A GOOD CHEESE STEAK?